+Any treatment provided is on the same terms as Greek nationals.
 We strongly recommend that you obtain comprehensive travel and medical insurance before travelling abroad.
-Our travel advice has general information about Healthcare in Greece.
+Read our travel advice for more information about Healthcare in Greece.

 The UK basic state pension is payable in Greece.
-The state pension changed in April 2010.
-More people now qualify for a full basic state pension.
-Find out about the most important changes and what they mean to you.
 To find out when you reach State Pension age, use the State Pension Age Calculator.